Non integrability of a self-gravitating Riemann liquid ellipsoid

-\begin{thm} (Morales Ramis \cite{4} Theorem 4.1. page 85) Let $H$ be a Hamiltonian, $\Gamma$ a particular (not a point) orbit and suppose $H$ meromorphic on a neighbourhood of $\Gamma$.
-If $H$ possess a complete system of first integrals in involution, functionally independent and meromorphic on a neigbourhood of $\Gamma$, then the identity component of the Galois group of variational equation is abelian at any order. \end{thm}
+\begin{thm} (Morales-Ramis \cite{11}) Let $H$ be a Hamiltonian holomorphic on a complex symplectic manifold $M$ of dimension $2n$, and $\Gamma \subset M$ a non-stationary orbit of $H$.
+If there are $n$ meromorphic first integrals of $H$ that are in involution and independent over a neighbourhood of $\Gamma$, then the identity component of the Galois group of the variational equation near $\Gamma$ is abelian. \end{thm}

-If the Hamiltonian satisfy good properties (as being meromorphic along the curve $\Gamma$), then a meromorphic first integral of $H$ will produce a meromorphic initial form on $\Gamma$ and then a constraint on the Galois group.
-This is a very general way to prove non integrability: If a Hamiltonian is integrable in some sense, then the Galois group of the variational equation near a particular orbit should satisfy some particular property.
-In their article, they consider meromorphic Hamiltonians and first integrals, and here we want to add elliptic functions, and prove that Morales Ramis approach is still valid in this case.\\
+If the Hamiltonian satisfies good properties (as being holomorphic along the curve $\Gamma$), then a meromorphic first integral of $H$ will produce a meromorphic initial form on $\Gamma$ and then a constraint on the Galois group.
+This is a very general way to prove non-integrability: If a Hamiltonian is integrable in some sense, then the Galois group of the variational equation near a particular orbit should satisfy some particular property.
+In their article \cite{11}, they consider meromorphic Hamiltonians and first integrals, and here we will also prove an extension of Morales-Ramis Theorem to include elliptic integrals.\\

-The main theorem of this article is the following \begin{thm} The Hamiltonian $H$ does not possess a first integral in $K$ functionally independent with the Hamiltonian $H$.
-On a fixed energy hypersurface $H=E$, the Hamiltonian system restricted to this hypersurface does not possess a non constant first integral in $K$.\\ \end{thm}